Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 5. Add actions.
 6. You can chain multiple conditions with the `AND` or `OR` operator, like in the example below.

-Example — Assigning a conversation to a team when an Agent Assist installation is active, and the Status is Open when a new conversation is created.
+Example: When Agent Assist is active and a new conversation is created with the `Open` status, the conversation is assigned to a team.

 - Add a name and a description
 - Select event as Conversation Created
 - Add two conditions and join them with the AND operator, Condition 1 - Conversation Status as Open and Condition 2 - Inbox as Agent Assist bot-default from the dropdown.
-- Add an action — Assign a team and select the team sales from the dropdown.
-(A team needs to be created before)
+Add an action: Assign the conversation to the Sales team by selecting it from the dropdown menu.
+Make sure to create the Sales team before performing this action.
 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-add-automation-rules.png" width="100%" alt="Live Agent Add Automation Rules" />
   <figcaption>Live Agent Add Automation Rules</figcaption>